SolfataraEmit/tari/buildtools/windows-dev-environment-notes.md

-# Basic build environment setup guide for Windows using winget for quick developer package testing
+# Basic build environment setup guide for Windows

 This basic guide uses much information sourced from https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/getting_started_windows.md.
 Information needed for developing ```Tauri apps``` was sourced from https://v1.tauri.app/v1/guides/getting-started/prerequisites

-and ```needed for developing Tauri apps.``` - https://v1.tauri.app/v1/guides/getting-started/prerequisites
+> This guide assumes that you are installing most of these components for the first time (excluding ```App Installer```, which is normally packaged with Windows.).

-## Setting up winget and App Installer
+## Setting up ```winget``` and ```App Installer```

 Users will require ```winget```, which is a Windows package manager bundled with ```App Installer```.
 This guide will require ```App Installer``` to be at the latest version.

 You might already have them installed.
-Run the following command in Powershell with Administrator privileges to confirm:
+Run the following command in Powershell with Administrator privileges to confirm (to run PowerShell as Administrator, open the Start Menu, search for PowerShell, then right-click on the result and select the "Run as Administrator"):

 ```powershell
 winget list